 Response - The City relies on HMU to provide electric, gas, water and telecommunication utility financial information for budget and amendment purposes.
 The HMU disbursement amounts reported to the City exceeded the budgeted and amended amounts recorded, thus disbursements in the business type services function exceeded the budget.
-The City will work with HMU to obtain more accurate budget and amendment numbers in the future.
+The City will work with HMU to obtain more accurate budget and amendment numbers in the future and amend as needed.